-(b) The cost of an examination or investigation must be paid by the licensee or person within 30 days after the date of the invoice.
+(b) The cost of an examination or investigation must be paid by the licensee, service provider, or person within 30 days after the date of the invoice.
 Failure to pay the cost of an examination or investigation when due must result in the suspension or revocation of a licensee's license.

 (i) exchange information with federal and state regulatory agencies, the attorney general, the attorney general's consumer protection office, and the legislative auditor;

 (ii) exchange information other than confidential information with the mortgage asset research institute, inc., and other similar organizations; and